ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 -1.0, -1.0, 0.0, 1.5, 1.0, -1.0
 ```
 We can spot that for each undefined value we get `-1` because of `lift`
-function which maps all undefined values to the default one - in our case `-1`.
+function which maps all undefined values to the default one, in our case `-1`.

 In order to get only a valid numbers let's apply a filter
 ```scala